BET Awards 2018: Complete winners list

 Best Group Award

-Migos
+Migos *WINNER

 A Tribe Called Quest